wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 🚧working on

-- asset checks - dbt, and anomily detection
 - DOE data
 - evidence

 🧱 Blocked
+- asset checks - anomily detection 🌿 feature/asset-checks
+  - working on anomily detection. asset check in defintion file not supported yet in dagster
+  - 🧱 dagster version currently 1.6.11 but i need 1.6.13 for asset checks i think
 - dbt metrics via semantic layer using dbt cloud. 🧱 will need mother duck to accept v 0.10
 - dbt power user lineage no metrics and saved queries.
 Currently can only do this in dbt cloud.
 - motherduck not supported in dbt cloud yet.
 - dbt saved queries node is causing issues with dagster 🚧 TODO
 - dagster data quality - quarantine if fail asset checks.
 Currently no examples for this type of workflow.
+- dagster data quality - asset checks for partitions not supported yet

 🔙🪵backlog
 - dont have a great way to check schema of incoming data. e.g. dlthub would be a geat framework to use for this.